Features

 – More advanced setups with streaming/chat architecture on multiple servers where a single site is used and both chat room interactions and streaming is hosted on multiple servers.

 Advanced scaling options (for streaming same channel / room from multiple servers) involves specific software implementation, depending on project.
-For VideoWhisper solutions, after ordering and setting up original editions, developers can customize features and implement multi-server balancing options for additional fees depending on exact requirements.

 Scaling F.A.Q